 Physical organization of curriculum

 I understand the temptation of wanting to print your full 3-4 year long Montessori curriculum up front.
 I totally get it!
 Just the idea of seeing it all printed in one place at one time is so inviting.
-But, the truth is that it's just not worth the time or cost investment.
+But, the truth is that it may not be the best option for a huge digital file.

 Here’s why: an authentic Montessori homeschool curriculum is designed to allow each and every student to study each and every topic deeply.
 That's why you are likely looking at so many pages of materials.
 This is simply because it's the only way to allow for the customization inherent in the Montessori Method.
 Virtually no student will desire to study all of the topics so deeply.
 Kids, like adults, have different interests and abilities, and that uniqueness is what drives a lot of the "deep diving" that happens with young children.

 My recommendation is to print as you go, using observations of and conversations with your child to guide you.
 You will find it much easier to follow your child and to customize the learning environment if you will simply select one day per week and commit a few hours to printing and environment prep.
 Perhaps equally important: this approach will keep you from feeling overwhelmed as a homeschooler when it comes to organizing so much all at once.

 Here's how I hope you'll proceed: Each week, take notes on your child's interests and activities.
 I like to put my child’s name on the top of a half of a piece of computer paper, along with the date.
 Then, I pin these notes up on a board in my office.
 With time, themes tend to develop and upon reflection, ideas about how, when and why to introduce different lessons become clear.

 After your notes are finalized for the week, set aside a few hours on the weekend to find corresponding parts of the curriculum to prepare.
 Don't rush!
 Don't try to do too much.